Refugee crisis in Europe - your questions answered

 How is CAFOD responding to the refugee humanitarian crisis in Europe?

 We are a member of Caritas Internationalis - a confederation of Catholic aid agencies across the globe.
 Our European sister agencies in the Caritas network are on the frontline providing vital aid to refugees in almost every country in Europe.
-We are directly supporting Caritas Greece, who are providing food, water, shelter, weather-proof and warm clothing and sleeping bags to thousands of refugees.
+We are directly supporting Caritas Greece, who have been providing food, water, shelter, weather-proof and warm clothing and sleeping bags to thousands of refugees.
 Read Abdalkarim's story

 Giovanna Reda, CAFOD’s Head of Humanitarian Programmes for Asia, Middle East and Latin America, is working with Caritas Hellas to support them in their emergency response: